F0rst61/alx-low_level_programming/README.md

-this is a project by RR and HS
+Authors of this project :

+Rohisha Ramauthar and Huckiel Sukai